 “The unexpected moves people beyond their default mindset.”

 Toni says that in order to be better, we also have to be different, because being different is what breaks those default mindsets.
 And ‘different’ doesn't look like anyone else, while ‘better’ can.

 “Innovation = a value based change that resets expectations.”

 We don't have to be different at everything – that’s hard work and even harder to maintain.
 But we can strive to own a moment.
-An example that Toni gave was about a pizza joint in Dubai and how it chose to own one moment – the ordering of pizza.
-Click here to read about what they did.

 This, of course, led me to wonder what moment I own.
 Among the people that know about me, I think one moment is when they open a crappy newsletter and think, “Linda would be aghast at this.”
 Or they forward it to me saying, “This company needs your help.”
 Should I try to craft a different moment to own?
 Toni certainly has me thinking hard about it.

 originally published in Work Better, Not Harder March 31, 2015